benjaminfrot/lrpsadmm/README.md

 See the [lrpsadmm-examples](https://github.com/benjaminfrot/lrpsadmm-examples) repository for step by step tutorials on how to use the package.
 The [manual](https://github.com/benjaminfrot/lrpsadmm/blob/master/manual.pdf) also contains examples.

 ## Description
-Fit the Low-Rank plus Sparse (LRpS) estimator using an accelerated version of the Alternating Direction Method of Multipliers (ADMM) (DOI:10.1137/120896219).
+Fit the Low-Rank plus Sparse (LRpS) estimator using the Alternating Direction Method of Multipliers (ADMM).
 This model learns an inverse covariance matrix which is the sum of a sparse matrix and a low-rank matrix as suggested by Chandrasekaran et al (2012) (DOI:10.1214/11-AOS949).
 The package supports robust estimation via an estimator of the correlation matrix based on Kendall rank correlations.
 It includes functions to compute